Anushakti Nagar: About

-Anushakti Nagar is a well planned self-contained community with a population of about 45,000.
-It has residential flats, local grocery shops, sports and recreation facilities, schools, medical clinics, a large hospital, banks, post office and transport links to many parts of Mumbai.
-Both the atomic research centre and the town maintenance is funded by the central (federal) government.
+The atomic research centre and the town maintenance is funded by the central (federal) government.
 The complex is sprawling and lies stretched out alongside four suburbs - Govandi, Mankhurd, New Mandala and Trombay.
-The other facilities include two Community Centres for social occasions and gatherings, various departmental and co-operative stores, 2 restaurants and 2 creches.
+The other facilities include two Community Centres for social occasions and gatherings, various departmental and co-operative stores, 1 restaurant and 1 creche.
 The electricity to the colony is provided by TATA Power and the cable (and more recently, cablenet) by ANUSAT club.
 For the benefits of residents, Janta Seva serves an exclusive shopping cart.

 Anushakti Nagar has 17 high-rises and numerous buildings, that have grades, depending on flat-size, and are allotted on the basis of seniority to DAE employees.
 The nomenclature of these buildings is unique, with names taken from: